nickbrandt/GitLab/doc/ci/ci_cd_for_external_repos/github_integration.md

     `repo` so that GitLab can access your project and update commit statuses

 1. In GitLab create a **CI/CD project** using the Git URL option and the HTTPS URL for your GitHub repository.
-If your project if private, use the personal access token you just created for authentication.
+If your project is private, use the personal access token you just created for authentication.

     GitLab will automatically configure polling-based pull mirroring.